cwithmichael/devotionals_api_flask/README.md

 ## Requirements
 Python 3.5.2+
+MongoDB

 ## Usage
-To run the server, please execute the following from the root directory:
+To run the server, make sure you have a MongoDB instance running locally on port 27017 and please execute the following from the root directory:

 ```
 pip3 install -r requirements.txt